 The operating performance of our \$2.5 billion portfolio remains strong.
-As of June 30, portfolio occupancy stands at 95%.
+Portfolio occupancy stands at 95%.
 The weighted average lease term in our commercial portfolio is about eight years, and the in-place leases are backed by a roster of primarily investment grade credit tenants.
 In addition, most of these leases have annual rent increases built in.
-And in our residential portfolio, we continue to drive rent and ancillary rent revenue growth, while also reducing expenses by utilizing our adviser's best in class operating platforms in multifamily single family rental and student housing.
+And in our residential portfolio, we continue to drive rent and ancillary rent revenue growth, while also reducing expenses by utilizing our best in class operating platforms in multifamily single family rental and student housing.